WordPress/gutenberg/docs/getting-started/glossary.md

 An API for blocks to declare what features they support.
 By declaring support for a feature, the API would add additional <a href="#attributes">attributes</a> to the block and matching UI controls for most of the existing block supports.

-See <a href="https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/">Block Supports reference documentation</a> for a deep dive into the API.
+See the <a href="https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/">Block Supports reference documentation</a> for a deep dive into the API.

 ## Block Theme

-A theme built in block forward way that allows Full Site Editing to work.
+A theme built in block forward way that allows you to use the Site Editor.
 The core of a block theme are its block templates and block template parts.
 To date, block theme templates have been HTML files of block markup that map to templates from the standard WordPress template hierarchy.

+See the <a href="https://developer.wordpress.org/themes/">Themes Handbook</a> for more information.

 ## Block categories